The Best Mattresses for Cool Sleeping

 Like mattresses, the best cooling pillows are made of latex or memory foam that has been infused with a cooling agent (gel or graphite).
 Down pillows are not recommended for hot weather, as down tends to trap heat.
 If you crave the cloud-like feeling of sleeping on down, go for a good quality down-alternative pillow.
 These are pretty good at imitating the softness of down but do not have its heat retention properties.
 Make sure your pillow comes with a cover made of a breathable fabric, such as organic cotton.

-When choosing sheets this summer, stay away from synthetic materials such as microfiber or polyester sheets, which tend to trap heat rather than wick it away from your body.
+When choosing sheets for the summer, stay away from synthetic materials such as microfiber or polyester sheets, which tend to trap heat rather than wick it away from your body.
 Go for natural breathable fabrics such as cotton, linen, bamboo, or lyocell.
 When choosing cotton, look for sheets made of long-staple single-ply (ideally organic) cotton with a thread count between 200 and 400 for optimal coolness while you snooze.

 Our Best Bedding for Cool Sleeping